 The application form can be downloaded from here.

-Advance in Review is a bi-monthly newsletter that keeps subscribers in touch with the Air Force Band.
+Advance in Review is a quarterly newsletter that keeps subscribers in touch with the Air Force Band.
 It includes the latest news, personnel features, history articles, ex-band members, and the events calendar.

 Follow this link to read the latest copy of Advance in Review.